weizhouapache/cloudstack/extensions/network-namespace/README.md

 ```

 Actions:
-1. Remove the entire namespace `cs-vpc-<vpc-id>` (deletes all interfaces inside).
+1. Delete the VPC namespace `cs-vpc-<vpc-id>` (if it still exists).
 2. Remove VPC-wide state directory `/var/lib/cloudstack/<ext-name>/vpc-<vpc-id>/`.

-> This is the final cleanup step; after this, the VPC namespace is gone.
+> This is the final cleanup step; after this, all VPC namespace state is gone.

 ### `assign-ip`